skupperproject/refdog/input/commands/overview.md

 options in camel case (`someKey`) are exposed as hyphenated names (`some-key`) when used as command line options.

+XXX The resource `create` and `update` operations in particular are meant to provide a convenient and CLI-conventional interface, as an alternative to writing YAML by hand.
+XXX

 #### `skupper <resource-type> [options]`

 Without specifying a subcommand, these print help text for the